systemslab/popper-paper/paper/paper.md

 ## Multi-node Orchestration

 Experiments that require a cluster need a tool that automatically manages binaries and updates packages across machines.
-Serializing this by having an administrator manage all the nodes in a cluser is impossible in HPC settings.
-Traditionally, this is done with an ad-hoc bash script but for experiments that are continually tested there needs to be an automated solution.
+Traditionally, this has been done with an ad-hoc bash script but for experiments that are continually tested there needs to be an automated solution.

 **Tools and services**: Ansible is a configuration management utility for configuring and managing computers, as well as deploying and